Slavyansky District

-Slavyansky District (Славя́нский райо́н) is an administrative district (raion), one of the thirty-eight in Krasnodar Krai, Russia.
-As a municipal division, it is incorporated as Slavyansky Municipal District.
+Slavyansky District (Славя́нский райо́н) is an administrative district (raion) in Krasnodar Krai, Russia.
 It is located in the west of the krai.
 The area of the district is 2179 km2.
 Its administrative center is the town of Slavyansk-na-Kubani (which is not administratively a part of the district).
-Population:

 Administrative and municipal status

-Within the framework of administrative divisions, Slavyansky District is one of the thirty-eight in the krai.
+Within the framework of administrative divisions, Slavyansky District is one of the thirty-eight in the Krai.
 The town of Slavyansk-na-Kubani serves as its administrative center, despite being incorporated separately as an administrative unit with the status equal to that of the districts.

 As a municipal division, the district is incorporated as Slavyansky Municipal District, with the Town of Slavyansk-na-Kubani being incorporated within it as Slavyanskoye Urban Settlement.

+Population

+According to the 2010, the population of Slavyansky District was 65,711.
+The historical census for the district is as follows: